-We’ve already featured several lists of Free Indoor Fun in Austin, so we wanted to share a more comprehensive list of places to stay active indoors this winter.
+We’ve already featured several lists of Free Indoor Fun in Austin, so we wanted to share a more comprehensive list of places to stay active and have some indoor fun when it’s snowing, raining, cold, way too hot, or just when you don’t want to deal with the great outdoors.
 Follow the links below for hours, locations, and pricing information.

 - Playland Skate Center Austin’s largest roller skating rink offers an impressive light show, fog machine, and state of the art sound system.

 - Millenium East End Arena The official skating rink for the Texas Rollergirls Rec-and-Roller League and Austin Derby Brats Junior League offers family skating fun, too.